GlobeProgger/docs/index.md

 # Welcome
 {: .fs-9 }

-to my offensive security note book.
+... to my offensive security note book.
+{: .fs-6 .fw-300 }

-I use this notebook to document my assessments, reseach and exploits {: .fs-6 .fw-300 }
+I use this notebook to document my assessments, research and exploits.
+Please feel free to look around try some out yourself.

+If you find any spelling mistakes, plain wrong info or any other thing you disagree with please feel free to send me a PR.

+Also do not hesitate to contact me on any of the channels on my [profile](globeprogger.github.io).

+-- Marcus Jawo

 ---